WilliBoelke/simple-recycler-view-swipe-gestures/README.md

 ###  4.5 Text

-You can set a text (insead or with and icon), the text can be customized by using the setters.
+You can set a text (insead of / with an icon), the text can be customized by using the setters.

 ```java